Dimension reduction for integrative survival analysis: Pan-cancer survival analysis with protein expression

 \subsection{Data processing}

 Finally, we perform the pan-cancer integrative survival analysis that motivated our proposed method.
-The data we analyze is from the cancer proteome atlas project (TCPA, \url{https://tcpaportal.org/tcpa/}), detailed in \citet{li2013tcpa}.
-These data consist of clinical information and protein expression measurements from reverse phase protein arrays for patients with many distinct types of cancer.
+The data we analyze is from The Cancer Proteome Atlas (TCPA), detailed in \citet{li2013tcpa}.
+These data consist of clinical information and protein expression measurements from reverse-phase protein arrays for patients with many distinct types of cancer.
 In our analysis, we use data from all cancer types which had at least 30 patients with recorded failure times and 30 with censored failure times.
-Kaplan-Meier survival curves for each of the 18 cancer types are displayed in Figure 1 of the Supplementary Material.
-The normalized expression (level 3, \url{https://bioinformatics.mdanderson.org/public-software/tcpa/}) of the $p = 210$ proteins with no missing expression in the cancer types we analyzed were used as the predictors in our analysis.
+Kaplan-Meier survival curves for each of the 18 cancer types are displayed in Web Figure 1.
+The normalized expression (level 4 from Pan-Can 32 from the TCPA database ) of the $p = 210$ proteins with no missing expression in the cancer types we analyzed were used as the predictors in our analysis.